Pittsburgh PA Workers Compensation Lawyer

 If you have been told that your injuries are not severe enough or a doctor has refused to approve your workers compensation, where are you going to turn?
-If you know that you are too hurt to return to work, but you have been denied workers compensation, call Dallas today at 1-800-777-4081 or email us for a free case evaluation.
+If you know that you are too hurt to return to work, but you have been denied workers compensation, call Dallas today in Pittsburgh at (412) 262-2888 or toll-free (800) 777-4081 or email us for a free case evaluation.
 Our Pennsylvania and Ohio workers compensation attorneys have helped many injured workers receive workers compensation benefits and settlements after they were initially denied.

 Our Pennsylvania Workman Compensation Attorneys and Ohio Workers Comp Lawyers can help you get the benefits you are entitled under Pennsylvania and Ohio worker’s compensation law, help you understand the workers comp process in either PA or OH, review prior action taken by the workers compensation insurance company and the insurance company doctors, gather evidence including reports and medical records, and represent you at your workers compensation hearings.

-Are you Workers Compensation Benefits in danger of coming to an end?
+Are your Workers Compensation Benefits in danger of coming to an end?

 Have you received a letter threatening to lower or eliminate your workers compensation although you are unable to return to work?
 Are you being forced to take another position with limited duties, even though you do not feel comfortable in that position?
 If this applies to you or a loved one, it is important that you contact an experienced workers compensation lawyer today.
 An experienced attorney, like Dallas Hartman, may help you extend your workers compensation benefits or receive a lump sum if you have been receiving workers compensation benefits for a long enough period of time.